 What, if anything, am I obligated to disclose regarding my diagnosis to my employer?

 Generally, under the law you do not need to disclose anything about your diagnosis to a current or potential employer.
-There are, however, a couple of situations when you are required to reveal some information about your medical condition:
+However, you may be required to reveal some information about your medical condition in order to access protections under the following laws:

 The Family and Medical Leave Act (FMLA) requires employers with 50 or more employees in a 75-mile radius to give 12 weeks of unpaid, but job and benefit protected leave to employees who have worked for them at least 12 months, and in the last 12 months worked at least 1,250 hours.
 If you are requesting leave through the FMLA, you will have to disclose that you are unable to work due to a serious medical condition.
 You do not, however, have to disclose your specific diagnosis.
-If you only want to give the minimum information required with an employer, make sure to share that preference with your physician or health care provider who, trying to be helpful, might share more than necessary on a form requested by your employer.
+If you only want to share the minimum information required with an employer, make sure to share that preference with your physician or health care provider who, trying to be helpful, might share more than necessary on a certification form.

 Employers may, however, ask about your ability to perform job-related functions if the questions are not designed to elicit disability-related information.
 For example, a potential employer may not ask you if you took FMLA leave or sick time at a previous job, or how much time you took off.
-If you choose to disclose that you had or have a disability, potential employers can only ask whether you will need an accommodation to perform the essential functions of the job.
+Potential employers can only ask whether you will need an accommodation to perform the essential functions of the job.

 How do I take time off work and not lose my job?

 Employers often have short-term and long-term disability benefits that might offer additional leave time, or the same amount of leave time but with some subsidized pay.
-Consult your human resources representative and your employee manual for details on whether this is offered at your place of work or if there are additional leave policies.
+For details on whether such options are offered at your place of work or if there are additional leave policies, consult your employee manual or, if your organization has a human resources department, an HR representative.

 If I can’t return to work after my leave time runs out, what are my options?

-After FMLA leave expires, if you cannot return to work the employer does not have to continue to hold your position for you and can terminate you.
-If you expect that you might be able to return to work soon after the FMLA leave runs out, consider asking for extended leave as a form of reasonable accommodation under the ADA.
-You are more likely to be successful in asking for a definite period of additional leave time than an indefinite one, since an indefinite period of leave time could cause an undue hardship on an employer.
+After FMLA leave expires, if you are unable to return to work your employer does not have to continue to hold your position for you and can terminate you.
+However, if you expect that you might be able to return to work soon after the FMLA leave runs out, consider asking for extended leave as a form of reasonable accommodation under the ADA.
+You are more likely to be successful in making this request by asking for a definite period of additional leave time rather than an indefinite one, since an indefinite period of leave time could cause an undue hardship on an employer.

 If you also have a long-term disability insurance policy through your employer, check to see if it requires you to simultaneously apply for SSA benefits - often it does, to offset the cost to the company of how much they are paying out.
 Some states also offer state disability insurance options, which often do not require you to be unable to work for as long as the one-year requirement of the SSA.